Business Administration-Business Management, AAB

 It is the expressed goal of the division to provide student-centered learning approaches that encourage logical thinking and creative techniques for problem-solving while promoting personal initiative, responsibility, perseverance, and respect for others.

 Where You Could Go

 NC State has over 40 agreements with four-year colleges and universities, to provide a smooth transition for students who want to pursue a bachelor’s degree.
 Through university partnerships, some four-year courses are also offered on the NC State campus or online.
-NC State has a unique 3+1 agreement with Franklin University allowing Business Management and Accounting graduates to complete their bachelor’s degree at the Kehoe Center.
+NC State has a unique 3+1 agreement with Franklin University allowing Business Management, Marketing, and Accounting graduates to complete their bachelor’s degree at the Kehoe Center.
 Additional transfer opportunities are also available.

 The need for successful business graduates comes from all segments of the economy.
 Companies in manufacturing, service, transportation and government, along with non-profit organizations, continue to seek qualified business personnel.

 The mission of the Business Department is to support the mission of the College by providing quality programs, delivering curriculum that is current and relevant and affording opportunities for professional growth for faculty and staff.
 The faculty in the disciplines within the department maintain close contact with practitioners to ensure the curriculum meets the demands of area employers with the help of the advisory committee.
 Each discipline maintains contacts with adjunct faculty who are often employed within their own area of specialization.
 All faculty members are involved in professional development activities and are constantly looking for new and innovative ideas to incorporate into their instructional delivery.

 It is the expressed goal of the division to provide student centered learning approaches that encourage logical thinking and creative techniques for problem solving while promoting personal initiative, responsibility, perseverance, and respect for others.

 This program is Accredited by the Accreditation Council for Business Schools and Programs.